General Mills: Diversification: toys and restaurants

 The first venture General Mills took into the toy industry was in 1965.
 The company bought Rainbow Crafts, which was the manufacturer of Play-Doh.
 General Mills's purchase of the company was significant because it brought production costs down and tripled the revenue.

+In the 1960s, General Mills bought Jesse Jones, a sausage and meat products maker started in Virginia and moved to Garner, North Carolina on 1947, and added it to a division that made Slim Jim and Penrose.
+Jesse Jones was sold to White Packing in 1997.

 In 1967, General Mills bought the Kenner toy company.
+Later, they acquired Parker Brothers in the following year.

 General Mills came out with their "monster cereals" in the 1970s.
 The cereals are now produced and sold seasonally around Halloween.

 In 1970, General Mills acquired Red Lobster, then a five-unit restaurant, and expanded it nationwide.
 Soon, a division of General Mills titled General Mills Restaurants developed to take charge of the Red Lobster chain.
 In 1980, General Mills acquired the California-based Good Earth health food restaurant chain.
 The company eventually converted the restaurants into other chain restaurants they were operating, such as Red Lobster.
 In 1982, General Mills Restaurants founded a new Italian-themed restaurant chain called Olive Garden.
 Another themed restaurant, China Coast, was added before the entire group was spun off to General Mills shareholders in 1995 as Darden Restaurants.

 During the same decade, General Mills ventured further, starting the General Mills Specialty Retail Group.
 They acquired two clothing and apparel companies, Talbots and Eddie Bauer.
 The acquisition was short-lived.
 Talbots was purchased by a Japanese company, then known as JUSCO, and the Spiegel company purchased Bauer.
 Spiegel later declared bankruptcy, yet Bauer still remains, albeit in a smaller presence in the United States today.